 3. The Jury’s interviews “Les Matinées du jury”: all finalists will meet the jury for a fifteen minute interview in March 2019.

-4. Gala ARISTA: the 9 winners will be announced at our prestigious gala to be held in May 2019 in Montreal.
+4. Gala ARISTA: the ten winners will be announced at our prestigious gala to be held on May 28th 2019 in Montreal.

 The candidate must assume a position of executive, that is to say performing tasks that include supervising personnel or managing an area of activity, within an Enterprise or an Organization and on the Reference date.

 The candidate must, for the majority of their professional activities, practice their profession and be a member in good standing of a Québec recognized professional order governing the practice of this profession or be a member of a professional association supervising the practice of this profession on the Reference date.

 The candidate must work by themselves, either directly or through an Enterprise of which they are the sole shareholder or shareholder with Related persons, in the course of the year prior to the Reference date.
 They must conduct business with one or more Enterprises or Organizations.
 They must not have employees and must not have had employees in the course of the year prior to the Reference date.

 The candidate must have (i) established an Enterprise, must (ii) hold a voting position or exercise de facto control in the Enterprise and (iii) exercise a significant influence over the operations and the strategic directions of the Enterprise.
 The candidate’s Enterprise must have been in operation for at least six (6) months prior to the Reference date.
 The candidate’s Enterprise must show innovation and strong potential for development.
 Note: If their Enterprise has been in operation for more than two (2) years, the candidate can register as Young Entrepreneur: growing enterprise, if significant results were achieved.

 5. Quebec young entrepreneur: growing enterprise